-2 Command Line Interface
+2. Command Line Interface

-There is a jar file for both command line mode and GUI mode.
-In this section, we assume that the jar file is named acts.jar.
+There is a separate jar file for the command line version and for the GUI version.
+In this section, we assume that the jar file for the command line version is named acts_cmd.jar, and the jar file for the GUI version is named acts_gui.jar.
 (The actual jar files names in the release package may be different.)
-The command line mode can be executed using the following command:
+The command line version can be executed using the following command:

-java <options> -jar acts.jar <input\filename> [output\filename]
+java <options> -jar acts_cmd.jar cmd <input_filename> [output_filename]

-Alternatively, the command line mode can also be executed by using classpath:
+Alternatively, the command line mode can also be executed from the GUI version: